 CPU Generation Matters

-A 10th gen Intel quad core with a certain clock speed will be much better than a 7th gen chip with the same speed speed.
+A 10th gen Intel quad-core with a certain clock speed will be much better than a 7th gen chip with the same speed.
 This has a lot to do with CPU design, as newer CPUs are built to be more efficient with smaller transistors.

-That said, if you are looking to play new titles on a quad core CPU, consider getting a newer generation chip.
-That’s the 5000 series (5th gen) for AMD and 10th or 11th gen from Intel.
+That said, if you are looking to play new titles on a quad-core CPU, consider getting a newer-generation chip.
+That’s the 5000 series (5th gen) for AMD and the 10th or 11th gen from Intel.

-So when you is a quad core processor good for gaming, the answer is relative to the generation you are looking at.
-Newer gen quad core processors would easily suffice for the latest titles compared to a quad core processor from five or more years ago.
+So when you have a quad-core processor good for gaming, the answer is relative to the generation you are looking at.
+Newer-generation quad-core processors would easily suffice for the latest titles compared to a quad-core processor from five or more years ago.

-When aiming to play on a quad core CPU, consider getting the newer processors from Intel or AMD with high single core scores.
+Consider getting the newer processors from Intel or AMD with high single-core scores when aiming to play on a quad-core CPU.
 With as few as four cores, the single-core performance of the chip is vital.

-You may have trouble on certain simulation and strategy games, but other than, on most FPS, online games RPG etc, a new gen quad core CPU should suffice.
+You may have trouble with certain simulation and strategy games, but other than, on most FPS, online games, RPG, etc., a new-gen quad-core CPU should suffice.